node-migrator-bot/tache.io/README.md

 ## Usage

-All client-facing functionality in Tache.io is grouped into *pipelines*.
+All client-facing functionality in Tache.io is grouped into *endpoints* that you write for specific purposes.

-Pipelines specify one or more *transformations* to run against a URL.
+Endpoints specify one or more *transformations* to run against a URL.

-Transformations can do anything they like to the received data.
+Transformations are small, reusable code chunks that can do anything they like to the received data.
 Some examples of actions you could take:

-* Resize images
+* Resize/compress images
 * Scrape webpages to core-content form, à la [Readability](http://code.google.com/p/arc90labs-readability/)
-* Turn XML resources into JSON
+* Convert verbose resources & formats into lightweight over-the-wire formats
+    * e.g. get just what you need from a large XML resource as a small JSON document

 Simply make an HTTP `GET` request to your pipeline with a single parameter `url`.
 The URL given can be any resource that the Tache.io server can retrieve over HTTP -- this could be content on the public web, resources inside your network, etc.